 For the price, this isn’t a bad model, however, given it’s one-sided, if you increased the price slightly (for a two-sided model) you could end up with something wonderful like the Artisan 1500 mattress with 1500 pocket springs (which come in 3 different spring tensions depending on your body weight) and a whopping 4300GSM or our Origins Pocket Latex at the same price point.

-The HOKKASEN is IKEA’s mid-range model, featuring a mix of synthetic spun-bond pocket springs and memory foam as the comfort layer.
+The HOKKASEN is IKEA’s mid-range mattress model, featuring a mix of synthetic spun-bond pocket springs and memory foam as the comfort layer.
 This is an entirely synthetic mattress in a firm feel, and the price reflects this.
-The top comfort layer is a 50kg memory foam, which is a medium feel and responsive from our tests.
+The top comfort layer is a 50kg memory foam, which is a medium feel and is responsive from our tests.
 Next, there’s a layer of polyester wadding, which we would imagine is around 300gsm at this price and feel.
-There’s then a layer of 483 spun-bond mini springs in a foam casing.
-We’ve already discussed why mini springs should be avoided where possible.

 However, we are arguing over semantics here!
 The next spring layer comprises of 555 spun-bond pocket springs (in a firm gauge, we’re guessing) which is just below the usual minimal 600 for a king size.
 We guess that the foam encasing that wraps around the springs acting as a box to aid perimeter support will take up the space of the 45 missing springs.

-We don’t offer any comparative models at this price point but would suggest the Origins Pocket 1500 as a far higher specification comparison, which is two-sided and comes in two spring tensions.
+We don’t offer any comparative models at this price point but would suggest the Origins Pocket 1500 as a far higher specification comparison to the IKEA mattress, which is two-sided and comes in two spring tensions.